Lewis Hamilton wins Chinese Grand Prix

 After Vettel's impressive win at the Australian Grand Prix last month, hopes were high for an Shanghai shootout between the pair.

-But a chaotic start on a damp track combined with Ferrari's ultimately flawed decision to pit Vettel early allowed Hamilton to take the race with relative ease.
+But a chaotic start, which saw two crashes on a damp track, combined with Ferrari's ultimately flawed decision to pit Vettel early allowed Hamilton to take the race with relative ease.

 Max Verstappen of Red Bull claimed third ahead of teammate Daniel Ricciardo and Kimi Raikkonen in the second Ferrari.